-Create fertile ground for your offers to flourish by focusing on community building first, before focussing on selling.
+Cultivate fertile soil for your offerings to flourish by focusing on community building, rather than client getting.

-- Interview clients and peers about specific topics that would be helpful to your audience and share the recordings on Facebook, Soundcloud, YouTube, LinkedIn etc. Here's one of my examples of this.
+Interview clients and peers about specific topics that would be interesting to your audience and share the recordings on Facebook, Soundcloud, YouTube, LinkedIn etc. Here's one of my examples of this.

 Let people know you are available to be interviewed for podcasts, summits and live events.
 Here's and example of how you could do that.

 In this conversation with George Kao we talk more on shifting out mindset to community building before sales.

 Is there something here you find helpful?
 Let me know in the comments.